ODIM-Project/ODIM/README.md

 ## Subscribing to southbound events

-To subscribe to events such as alerts and alarms from southbound resources and the resource aggregator, perform HTTP `POST` on the following URI with the request payload specifying the destination URI where events are received, the type of events such as `Alert`, `ResourceRemoved`, `StatusChange`, the links to the resources where events originate, and more.
+To subscribe to events such as alerts and alarms from southbound resources and the Resource Aggregator, perform HTTP `POST` on the following URI with the request payload specifying the destination URI where events are received, the type of events such as `Alert`, `ResourceRemoved`, `StatusChange`, the links to the resources where events originate, and more.

 ```
 /redfish/v1/EventService/Subscriptions
 ```

-For more information such as curl command, sample request, and sample response, see *Creating an event subscription* section in *[Resource Aggregator for Open Distributed Infrastructure Management™ API Reference and User Guide](https://github.com/ODIM-Project/ODIM/tree/development/docs)*.
+For more information such as curl command, sample request, and sample response, see *Creating an event subscription* section in *[Resource Aggregator for Open Distributed Infrastructure Management™ API Reference and User Guide](https://github.com/ODIM-Project/ODIM/blob/main/docs/README.md)*.

 ## Viewing network fabrics